pbuckner/x-plane_plugins/XPython/Resources/plugins/XPPython3/README_INSTALL.md

 * Common error on windows:

-        <XP>/Resources/plugins/XPpython3/win.xpl: Error Code = 126 : The specified module could not be found.
+        <XP>/Resources/plugins/XPPython3/win_x64/XPPython3.xpl: Error Code = 126 : The specified module could not be found.

    __Cause__: X-Plane cannot load all DLLs required by plugin.
 In this case, the python plugin is looking for python itself.
    Usually, python is installed in `C:\Program Files\Python3X folder`, where you'll find a file `python3.dll`.

    __Solution__:
    1. Python needs to be installed "for all users" -- that places the folder under \Program Files, if not for all users, it's stored somewhere else & X-Plane may not be able to find it.
+Or,
    2. Python needs to be installed with "Set Environment Path" (*** need correct wording) This helps X-Plane find it -- perhaps, it could be stored "for single user" but PATH needs to set?

-### `XPPython3.txt`
+### `XPPython3.log`

-Python messages go to `<XP>/XPPython3.txt` (for python2 it was a couple files in the
+Python messages go to `<XP>/XPPython3.log` (for python2 it was a couple files in the
 <XP>/Resources/plugins/PythonScripts folder.)
 You can change location of this logfile
 by setting environment variable `XPPYTHON3_LOG`.
 Log is re-written each time (Python2, we appended to the file rather than clearing it out.)
 If you want to preserve